-However, there remain 2.49 million unemployed people in the UK and last year 1 in 10 graduates were still unemployed 6 months after graduating.
+However, there are still 2.49 million unemployed people in the UK and last year one in 10 graduates were unemployed six months after graduating.
 We have a way to go yet.
-CV’s and covering letters have never been more important.
+CVs and covering letters have never been more important.

-1. Research – Dig deep into agency websites and research thoroughly the company you wish to approach.
-If you can drop in a subtle one liner, something you’ve noticed, or are interested in, or impressive company stats/achievements this will show you have done your homework and impress potential employers.
+1. Research: Dig deep into agency websites and thoroughly research the company you wish to approach.
+If you can drop in a subtle one liner, something you’ve noticed, or are interested in, or impressive company stats and achievements, this will show you have done your homework and impress potential employers.

-3. CV’s -should be no more than 2 pages.
+3. CV’s: They should be no more than two pages.
 Make sure the layout is clear and sectioned off neatly, so that if someone is scanning through it, they can find information fast.

-4. Internships – do as many as you can.
-You can’t beat office experience.
-Internships have become an elongated ‘interview process’, they’re a fantastic way for you to gain experience and re-confirm your career path.
+4. Internships: Do as many as you can.
+You cannot beat office experience.
+Internships have become an elongated ‘interview process’.
+They are a fantastic way for you to gain experience and re-confirm your career path.
 As an employer, it gives us the chance to see how you work and fit in, so make the most of it, be keen and get stuck in.

 These may sound painfully obvious, but very rarely are such simple guidelines followed.
-If you’re interested in joining the team I’d be delighted to hear from you.
-Gong continues to grow both in London and internationally, particularly E. Africa and the US.
-We have a wonderfully diverse culture in our London office alone, 50% of our employees are non-Brits and between us we have a huge array of skills, languages, experience and creativity to bring to the table.
-For more information please go to our ‘about us’ page and get in touch Frankie@gongcomms.wpengine.com
+If you are interested in joining the team, I would be delighted to hear from you.
+Gong continues to grow both in London and internationally, particularly East Africa and the US.
+We have a wonderfully diverse culture in our London office alone: 50 per cent of our employees are non-Brits and between us we have a huge array of skills, languages, experience and creativity to bring to the table.